brandur/sorg/content/articles/postgres-hacking.md

 title: Postgres Hacking
 published_at: 2016-08-17T15:59:51Z
 location: San Francisco
-hook: A recipe for how to get started with development on Postgres in as few words as possible.
+hook: The missing README for how to get started with Postgres development.
 ---

 It's probably obvious that Postgres is my favorite database.
 One minor